katslump/redux-todo/README.md

  So far we have not needed anything from the Redux npm package since we are just writing functions that return objects.
 Redux will intrepret these functions as actions but that doesnt mean that they are anything more than functions.
 Now that we have our action creator for `ADD_TODO` we are ready to begin writing the reducer logic for that specific action or action creator.

- Side note: It is normal to conflate actions and action creators since the latter are merely a means of creating very specific actions.
+ - Side note: It is normal to conflate actions and action creators since the latter are merely a means of creating very specific actions.
 So in later portions of the exercise I will use the terms interchangably.
- Technical note: In the case of action creators they also allow other parts of redux (see [redux middleware](http://redux.js.org/docs/advanced/Middleware.html)) to be less complex
+ - Technical note 1: In the case of action creators they also allow other parts of redux (see [redux middleware](http://redux.js.org/docs/advanced/Middleware.html)) to be less complex

  ## Step 3 writing the reducer

- The next step after writing an action creator for a given action is always to write the part of the reducer logic that handles that kind of action.
+ The next step after writing an action creator for a given action is to write the part of the reducer logic that handles that kind of action.
 Since this is the first action we are writing we also have to setup the basic reducer structure as well.
 Recall that a reducer only needs to worry about how to take the current state and a given action object and then return the next or new state.
 So lets start with the skeleton below.

  ```javascript
  // Inside app/reducers/index.js